There’s a common misconception that runners are hard to shop for.

 Top 3 Best and Favorites

 Track your running stats with this durable, multi-faceted watch.
-It can count your steps, calories, travel distance and more.
-There’s even an inactivity indicator which alerts you if you’ve been sedentary for too long.
+It can count your steps, calories, running distance, and more.
+There’s even an inactivity indicator that alerts you if you’ve been sedentary for too long.

 GPS technology provides accurate tracking anywhere in the world.
 Satellites track your distance, speed, and location with unparalleled precision.
-The GPS signal can track through trees and a variety of other types of cover (although might have difficulty with concrete).
+The GPS signal can track through trees and a variety of other types of cover (although it does have some difficulty with concrete).

 You can stay connected with other runners by sharing your activity and progress on social media.
-The watch pairs to a variety of smart devices.
+The watch pairs to a variety of smart devices, and connects to popular fitness apps such as Garmin Connect and Strava.

-A rechargeable battery provides 10 hours of battery life in training mode.
-When in activity tracking mode, the watch can go 10 weeks until needing a recharge.
+A rechargeable battery provides 20 hours of life in training mode.
+When in activity tracking mode, the watch can go for 2 weeks until needing a recharge.

-While the 25 is among the most popular, Garmin makes a wide variety of Forerunners with many different features.
-This particular unit is lightweight, thin and durable.
-It has a 32% larger screen than the similar Forerunner 15.
+While the Forerunner 55 is among the most popular models, Garmin makes a wide variety of running watches with a wide range of features.
+This particular unit is lightweight, thin, and durable, a nice balance of features, performance, and price.

 - An easy way to track your running stats